Meet the Staff

 Cecilia is a doctoral student in Anthropology at the Graduate Center, City University of New York.
 She holds Master's degrees in Spanish and Anthropology from California State University, Los Angeles, where she received Excellence in Graduate Studies from both departments.

 In 2013, she became the recipient of a Chancellor's Doctoral Incentive Program award, a scholarship given to doctoral students who will pursue careers as university professors.
-She an adjunct lecturer in the Anthropology departments at Queens College, CUNY and City College, CUNY.
+She an adjunct lecturer in the Anthropology department at Queens College, CUNY.

 Nyssa Wagner, Program Assistant

 Nyssa Wagner is a Senior at Lehman College.
 She is currently pursuing her Bachelor's Degree in Anthropology, Biology, and Chemistry (ABC).
 She hopes to work in the field of Anthropology after obtaining her degree.